Vicki Kolenda – Owner of Longfellow Farm

 Carly completed the Classical Dressage Training Program in Portugal at the Escola de Equitacao Alcainca School of Classical Dressage with George Malleroni.
 Her internship with Betsy Steiner in New Jersey enabled her to continue to work on her riding and training skills as well as gain insight and business perspective in the financial and managerial requirements necessary to run a professional high-end equine facility.
 After college she was an assistant coach for the Pinkerton Academy Equestrian Team in 2012 when they won the District 3 championship.

 During the last few years Carly has been training horses for clients and specializing in young horses as well as resale horses.
 From 2015-2017 she assisted with the training of the young Lusitano horses of Casa Lusitana where she received instruction with Jorge Gabriel.
-Additionally this busy equestrian professional worked for the past two years as the project manager for Equestrian Living Magazine which put her in contact with other successful equestrians and businesses throughout the U.S.
+Additionally during that time this busy equestrian professional worked for two years as the project manager for Equestrian Living Magazine which put her in contact with other successful equestrians and businesses throughout the U.S.

 Brenna Dubois – Barn & Horse Care at Longfellow Farm